dabaitu/zeppelin/docs/manual/dynamicform.md

 -->
 {% include JB/setup %}

-## Dynamic Form
+# Dynamic Form

+<div id="toc"></div>

-Zeppelin dynamically creates input forms.
+Apache Zeppelin dynamically creates input forms.
 Depending on language backend, there're two different ways to create dynamic form.
 Custom language backend can select which type of form creation it wants to use.

-### Using form Templates
+## Using form Templates

 This mode creates form using simple template language.
 It's simple and easy to use.
-For example Markdown, Shell, SparkSql language backend uses it.
+For example Markdown, Shell, Spark SQL language backend uses it.

-#### Text input form
+### Text input form

 To create text input form, use `${formName}` templates.